Skip to main content

 Payroll Calculation: * Determine the employee’s gross salary, including basic salary and any allowances * Calculate deductions such as BPJS Kesehatan (health insurance) and BPJS Ketenagakerjaan (social security) * Apply the appropriate PPh 21 tax rate based on the employee’s annual taxable income

-PPh 21 Calculation: * Calculate the employee’s annual taxable income * Apply the progressive tax rates: * 5% for income up to IDR 50 million * 15% for income between IDR 50 million and IDR 250 million * 25% for income between IDR 250 million and IDR 500 million * 30% for income above IDR 500 million * Adjust for any applicable deductions or tax allowances
+PPh 21 Calculation: * Since January 2024 (PP 58/2023), monthly withholding for January through November is calculated using government-set average effective rates (TER) applied to gross monthly income * In the December tax period, perform an annual recalculation of the employee’s taxable income using the progressive tax rates (UU HPP, effective 2022): * 5% for income up to IDR 60 million * 15% for income between IDR 60 million and IDR 250 million * 25% for income between IDR 250 million and IDR 500 million * 30% for income between IDR 500 million and IDR 5 billion * 35% for income above IDR 5 billion * Adjust for any applicable deductions or tax allowances

-Reporting Process: * Prepare monthly PPh 21 tax returns (Form 1721) * Submit the tax return and pay the withheld tax to the tax office by the 10th of the following month * Provide employees with an annual tax form (Form 1721-A1) detailing their income and tax withheld * File an annual PPh 21 reconciliation report by March 31st of the following year
+Reporting Process: * Prepare monthly PPh 21/26 tax returns (SPT Masa) via the DJP Coretax system * Pay the withheld tax by the 15th of the following month (PMK 81/2024) and file the monthly return by the 20th of the following month * Provide employees with an annual withholding slip (Form BPA1, formerly Form 1721-A1) detailing their income and tax withheld * Perform the annual reconciliation in the December-period PPh 21 return; employees file their own annual individual tax returns by March 31st of the following year

 Important Considerations: * Ensure compliance with the latest tax regulations and rates * Maintain accurate records of all payroll calculations and tax payments * Use appropriate payroll software to streamline calculations and reduce errors * Consider seeking professional assistance for complex payroll situations or to ensure full compliance